 The main differences between Single Malt vs Blended Scotch are:

-Single malt whiskey is made and bottled in one distillery, whereas the blended scotch is made from two or more whiskeys.- Single malt is made from water and malted barley, whereas blended scotch is made with malt whiskey and mixed with grain whiskey.
+• Single malt is made from water and malted barley, whereas blended scotch is made with malt whiskey and mixed with grain whiskey.

-- Single malt is aged around 3 years, whereas blended scotch is aged around 5 years.
+• Single malt is aged around 3 years, whereas blended scotch is aged around 5 years.

 What is Scotch?